armbian/documentation/docs/User-Guide_Networking.md

 # Networking

 Armbian uses **Netplan.io** to describe networking configurations.
-This is the same on minimal IOT, server CLI and desktop images.
+This is the same on minimal IOT, server CLI and desktop images, Debian or Ubuntu based.
 However, backends are different.

-Minimal images are using networkd, which has smaller footprint, while server CLI and desktop are using Network Manager.
-Which provides GUI tools for managing configurations.
+# Minimal images with networkd

+Minimal images are using `systemd-networkd`, which has **smaller footprint**. `systemd-networkd` is a system daemon that manages network configurations.
+It detects and configures network devices as they appear; it can also create virtual network devices.
+This service can be especially useful to set up complex network configurations.
+It also works fine on simple connections.

-# Default Armbian configuration
+## Default Armbian configuration

-Aembian preinstalled default configuration will run DHCP on all ethernet devices in order to help you connecting to the device and configure it appropriate.
+Preinstalled configuration will run DHCP on all ethernet devices in order to help you connecting to the device and configure it appropriate.

 `/etc/netplan/armbian-default.yaml`